georchestra/mapstore2-georchestra/docs/source/localize.rst

    make gettext # generates .pot files sphinx-intl update -p build/gettext -l fr # generate .po files for fr lang

-Then you can edit the .po files end commit them
+Then you can edit the .po files and commit them

 To generate the documentation locally for the  you can run (on linux)